Hyperparameter guidance

 p_intra_knn

-encourage the model to contrast cells from nearby states, helping it capture subtle, local differences.
-However, we do not recommend setting this value above 0.5, as doing so may limit global sampling.
-Maintaining a balance between local and global sampling is important for learning both fine-grained variation and broad cell type distinctions.
+encourage the model to contrast cells from nearby states, helping capture subtle local differences.
+However, we do not recommend setting this value above 0.5, as it may limit global sampling and hinder the model's ability to learn broad cell type distinctions.